jump-dev/Convex.jl/docs/src/advanced.md

 "⋮", will be printed indicating that some constraints were omitted in the printing.

+A related setting is [`Convex.MAXDIGITS`](@ref), which controls printing the internal IDs of atoms: if the string representation of an ID is longer than double the value of `MAXDIGITS`, then it is shortened by printing only the first and last `MAXDIGITS` characters.

 The AbstractTrees methods can also be used to analyze the structure of a Convex.jl problem.
 For example,